Reliable ground-breaking institutional investment research to increase your understanding

 Non-profit with multiple sub-accounts seeks customized administrative solution

-A private foundation (the Foundation) provides grants focused on meeting the needs of an aging population.
+A private foundation provides grants focused on meeting the needs of an aging population.
 The Foundation also plays an important role in building the capacity of other grant makers with similar missions.
 The Foundation relied on an endowment of roughly $110 million, which funded more than 800 grants in over two decades of operation.
 The Foundation has no additional fundraising capacity.

 Foundation aligned investment program with mission and reduced costs through ESG beta completion portfolio